Skip to main content

 • Obese rabbits with double chins

-• Rabbits with digestive issues that often produce smelly grape-shaped poo
+• Rabbits with digestive issues or those who have an incorrect diet that often produce smelly grape-shaped poo

-If your rabbit is at risk, they will need daily checks to monitor for any signs of eggs or maggots.
-If you suspect your rabbit has fly strike, get to a vet immediately as time is very limited.
+If your rabbit is at risk, they’ll need daily checks to monitor any signs of eggs or maggots.
+Remember, if you suspect your rabbit has fly strike, get to a vet immediately as there won’t be much time before it’s too late.

 Keep an eye on their poo

-Although not everyone’s favourite subject, it’s important to monitor your rabbits’ poo regularly for any change in size, shape, consistency, smell or amount.
-Healthy poo should be around the size and shape of a pea or larger in big breeds.
-It should be light brown and be made up of lots of hay.
+Although not everyone’s favourite subject, it’s important to monitor your rabbits’ poo regularly for any change in size, shape, consistency, smell, or amount.
+Healthy poo should be around the size and shape of a pea, or larger in big breeds.
+It should also be light brown and be made up of lots of hay.

-Poo is one of the biggest clues to a poorly rabbit, so if you spot anything unusual, contact your vet.
+Poo is one of the biggest clues to poor health in a rabbit, so if you spot anything unusual, contact your vet.
 Look out for:

 • Very limited amounts or none seen in the last 12 hours